 About Hands-On Music

 HANDS-ON MUSIC was founded and developed by Rob Zollman.
-Our mission is to make music accessible to all people regardless of age or ability.
-Hands-On Music believes that music belongs to everyone.
+Our mission is to offer music-making opportunities to anyone regardless of age and ability.
+Music belongs to everyone and everyone can make music.
 It’s about singing out loud and not being told to just move your lips.
-It’s about making a joyful noise, banging a drum, picking up an instrument regardless of your age, because music lives in your soul.
+It’s about making a joyful sound, banging a drum, picking up an instrument regardless of your age, because music lives in your soul.
 Like language, music can be learned and taught with encouragement and positivity — without stress.

 Hands-On Music is drum circles and interactive playing.
-It’s community outreach, children’s programs, private lessons and classes.
-It’s adult jams and ensembles.
+It’s community outreach, children’s programs, private lessons, classes, ensembles and jams.
 Hands-On Music allows the musician in you to find your voice.

 A PROFESSIONAL SET AND HAND DRUMMER and percussionist for over 40 years, Rob Zollman regularly performs jazz, blues, rock, classical, Brazilian and other ethnic music.
 Rob teaches in his Brandon, Vermont studio and at nearby Otter Valley Union High School.
 He facilitates music-making events throughout New England.
 Previously Rob founded and directed Music Learning Centers of the Main Line, a music school outside of Philadelphia, before relocating to Vermont in 2003.

 Rob has a Bachelor of Music in percussion from University of the Arts where he studied with Philadelphia Orchestra principal percussionist Michael Bookspan.
 He later trained with renown drum circle facilitators Arthur Hull and Christine Stevens.